mapprotocol/developer-docs/docs/base/mapo-relay-chain/example/how-to-withdraw_en.md

 ### Unlocking

-This step is used to transition the status of MAPO from locked to pending redemption.
+This step is used to transition the status of MAPO from locked to pending withdraw.

 ```shell
 ./marker unlockMap --rpcaddr http://127.0.0.1:7445 --keystore  /Users/alex/data/atlas-1/keystore/UTC--2022-06-14T05-46-17.312327000Z--73bc690093b9dd0400c91886184a60cc127b2c33 --lockedNum 200000